yshibata8513/gaussian_mpc/README.md

-# Learning-based Model Predictive Control with Gaussian Process
+# Learning-based Model Predictive Control with Gaussian Process(PyTorch)

 # Description
 This is simplified implementation of "Learning-based Model Predictive Control for Autonomous Racing" in which Gaussian-Processes are used to correct inaccurate physical models.